 Undergraduate students wishing to pursue a continuing education certificate program should be aware of possible restrictions; please refer to Curriculum Advising for complete details.

-Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
+Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a Program Open House.
 Please see Open House for dates, times, and location.